emeleonufavour/http-server/README.md

 ## Customization

-- You can customize the behavior of the server by modifying the `server.py` file.
-For example, you can change the directory from which files are served, add support for other HTTP methods, or implement additional functionality.
+- You can customize the behavior of the server by modifying the `main.py` file.
+For example, you can add support for other HTTP methods, or implement additional functionality.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.